Performance optimization review

 NOTE

-Adobe Commerce on cloud infrastructure already applies all of the above infrastructure and architecture optimizations, except for the DNS lookup because it’s out of scope.
+Adobe Commerce on cloud infrastructure already applies the above infrastructure and architecture optimizations, except for the DNS lookup because it’s out of scope.

-Elasticsearch (or OpenSearch) is required as of Adobe Commerce version 2.4, but it’s also a best practice to enable it for versions prior to 2.4.
+Elasticsearch (or OpenSearch) is required as of Adobe Commerce version 2.4, but it’s also a best practice to enable it for versions before 2.4.

 Operating models